DohaNaga/Off-target-P-ML/README.md

 ### 3- Evaluation

+###### Dependencies
+-caret 6.0-80
+-yardstick 0.0.4
+-PPROC 1.3.1
+-ggpubr 0.2.3

 Describe the evaluation file

+#use the script evaluation_paper.R to evaluate models.
+This script generates a table called "nn_bestba_allmetrics" which contains all the evaluation metrics for the corresponding models.

 ## IV.
 AutoGluon models
 The script is tested under Python version 3.6.5 in Jupyter notebook  version 7.12.0.